The Ocala National Forest is noted for its sand pine scrub ecosystem. The rolling hills contain the largest concentration of sand pine in the world.

 As the world's largest contiguous sand pine scrub forest, the Ocala National Forest is home to rare and endangered plant species, including some found nowhere else on earth.

-The habitats of the Ocala National Forest are actively managed to protect our wildlife population, particularly threatened species such as the Florida black bear and Florida scrub-jay.
+The habitats of the Ocala National Forest are actively managed to protect our wildlife population, particularly species such as the Florida black bear and Florida scrub-jay.

 The Ocala National Forest is a unique tapestry of interwoven ecosystems upon which human history has unfolded.
 It's a part of our mission to preserve that past.